 - 160 Avenue N and 144 Avenue N stations are in an Urban Corridor area north of Stoney Trail.
 This developing area is part of the Keystone Hills Area Structure Plan, and is characterized by a high level of residential and employment intensification.
 The communities will contain mixed use development and walkable/bikeable amenities.
-Street patterns will be grid-like and buildings will front onto the Green Line alignment. - Over the southeast edge.
+Street patterns will be grid-like and buildings will front onto the Green Line alignment. - North Pointe and 96 Avenue Nistations are in a Suburban area bounded by Stoney Trail at the north edge and Beddington Trail at the southeast edge.
 The Northern Hills communities have been planned with recreation centres, trails and amenities.
 Buildings back onto the transit corridor and there is limited access into adjacent communities. - The communities between Beddington Trail and McKnight Boulevard are considered Established Neighbourhoods, and include the stations at Beddington Boulevard, 64 Avenue N and McKnight Boulevard.
 Green Line will travel through the mature neighbourhoods of Beddington Heights, Huntington Hills and Thorncliffe.
 Characteristics of the communities include low density commercial centres, wide boulevards with trees, service roads, and street-oriented houses and yards.
 There is high potential for intensification in these areas. - The area from McKnight Boulevard and the Bow River is also classified as an Urban Corridor.
 Three stations and planned TOD sites are located here; 40 Avenue N, 28 Avenue N and 16 Avenue N. The Green Line will be running on Centre Street as it passes through historic neighbourhoods with small blocks in Highland Park and Tuxedo Park, and then under Crescent Heights.
 Development on Centre Street is primarily older commercial, but has high potential for intensification.